lalwani/rides-android-sdk/README.md

 ## SDK Configuration

 In order for the SDK to function correctly, you need to add some information about your app.
 In your application, create a `SessionConfiguration` to use with the various components of the library.
-If you prefer the set it and forget it model, use the `UberSdk` class to initialize with a default `SessionConfiguration`.
+If you prefer the set it and forget it model, use the `UberSdk` class to initialize with a default `SessionConfiguration`

 ```java
 SessionConfiguration config = new SessionConfiguration.Builder()